abdullahmubin/javascript-ES6/README.md

 map: map will return new type of Array.

-find: it will return a single object of an array.
+find: it will return very first single object of an array.

+forEach: it doesn't return anything, its very similar like for loop.